OldBot-Tibia-Bot/OldBot-Docs/cavebot/functions/setsetting.md

 setsetting(itemRefill/ringRefillEnabled, 0)
 ```

-4. Disable the `Equip Ring` function for the creature **swamp troll** in the Targeting settings, by changing the `ringHotkey` value, setting it to null(empty).
+4. Disable the `Equip Ring` function for the creature **swamp troll** in the Targeting settings, by changing the `ringHotkey` value, setting it empty.

 ```action
 setsetting(targeting/targetList/swamp troll/ringHotkey, )

 ```

-5. Disable the internal disconnected check of the Cavebot System, this allows the waypoints to run even if the character is disconnected(to interact with the client for example)..
+5. Disable the internal disconnected check of the Cavebot System, this allows the waypoints to run even if the character is disconnected(to interact with the client for example).

 ```action
 setsetting(cavebotSystem/checkDisconnected, 0)